-A conducting polymer, poly(3,4-ethylenedioxythiophene):poly(styrenesulfonate) (PEDOT:PSS), has been the champion organic material for OECT biological applications with high transconductances reaching as high as 103 S cm-1 using various processing methods.^[12-14] In the case of PEDOT:PSS-based devices which operate in the depletion mode, an applied gate voltage lowers the conductance or switches off the device via an electrochemical de-doping process.
+A conducting polymer, poly(3,4-ethylenedioxythiophene):poly(styrenesulfonate) (PEDOT:PSS), has been the champion organic material for OECT biological applications with high transconductances reaching as high as 10 S cm-1 using various processing methods.[12-14] In the case of PEDOT:PSS-based devices which operate in the depletion mode, a positive gate bias lowers the conductance or switches off the device via an electrochemical de-doping process.
 This leads to undesirable high-power consumption even in the OFF state and reduces their practicality for biological applications that require less power usage.
-The depletion mode operation can also limit biosensing applications, due to them being particularly sensitive to delamination or degradation and its subsequent interference on the sensing current.^[3] As such, it is more desirable for the device to switch ON upon a biological event.
-Consequently, there is a clear necessity to synthesize organic OECT materials which can operate in accumulation mode, i.e., low current in their neutral state (OFF at zero gate voltage) and high current when electrochemically doped (ON at applied gate voltages).
-Such accumulation mode OECT devices can be readily achieved by using semiconducting conjugated polymers due to their lower intrinsic charge carrier density and conductivity.
-By synthetically tailoring the molecular structures of the conjugated backbone or sidechains, their charge conduction pathways and electrochemical stability can be optimised.^[3,15-17]
+The depletion mode operation can also limit biosensing applications, due to them being particularly sensitive to delamination or degradation and its subsequent interference on the sensing current.[3]
+As such, it is more desirable for the device to switch ON upon a biological event.
+Consequently, there is a clear necessity to synthesize organic OECT materials which can operate in accumulation mode, that is, low current in their neutral state (OFF at $V{\rm G} = 0$ ) and high current when electrochemically doped (ON at $V{\rm G}$ < 0).
+Such accumulation mode OECT devices can be readily achieved by using semiconducting conjugated polymers due to their lower intrinsic charge-carrier density and conductivity.
+By synthetically tailoring the molecular structures of the conjugated backbone or sidechains, their charge-conduction pathways and electrochemical stability can be optimized.[3,15-17]

-One design strategy for accumulation mode OECT conjugated materials is to functionalize polymers with polar sidechains such as oligoethylene glycol (OEG) to increase ion uptake into the bulk polymer film.^[18,19] This leads to more ion-accessible sites within the channel, allowing more ions to electrochemically dope the polymer.
+One design strategy for accumulation mode OECT conjugated materials is to functionalize polymers with polar sidechains such as oligoethylene glycol (OEG) to increase ion uptake into the bulk polymer film.[18,19] This leads to more ion-accessible sites within the channel, allowing more ions to electrochemically dope the polymer.
 With an increased availability of counterions close to the polymer backbone, more electronic charge carriers are generated.
-As such, the volumetric capacitance is greatly enhanced, which contributes to high OECT transconductance.^[15,19] However, the increased structural disorder of the conjugated polymers often induced by the glycol sidechains impedes electronic charge transport by lowering carrier mobilities.^[20] Therefore, there should be a fine balance in optimising the transconductance which is the product of two important parameters, i.e. volumetric capacitance C^ and charge carrier mobility $\mu(\mu C^)$, in OECT devices based on glycolated polymers.
-Instead of using full OEG sidechains, a short ethyl group spacer in amphipathic sidechains can be used to increase polymer crystallinity and OECT transconductance.^[21] Other studies with spacers ranging from C3 to C6 groups in n-type and thiophene homopolymers have shown that excessive swelling can be reduced to improve electronic charge transport.
-[22,23] The alkyl-group spacers have also shown promise in thermoelectric applications, where the Seebeck coefficient is increased without diminishing energetic order.^[24] Another strategy is tuning the conjugated backbone structure of polymers from homopolymers such as poly(3-hexylthiophene) (P3HT) to donor-acceptor (D-A) type copolymers.
-[3,15,16,25] Some advantages of using D-A type copolymers include tuneable coplanarity, energetics and intrachain/interchain properties, which then affects device properties.
-[26-28] For example, by controlling the electron-rich nature of the donor unit and adding a methoxy group onto thienothiophene, alkoxy benzodithiophene copolymers showed better device stability.^[27] High OECT performance was also achieved by greater molecular order and delocalisation of charge density in DPP copolymers by changing donor moieties.^[28] These studies have shown great potential to improve OECT performance and stability by tuning the polymer molecular structures, particularly showing promise of alkylgroup spacers in amphipathic sidechains.
+As such, the volumetric capacitance ( $C^$ ) is greatly enhanced, which contributes to high OECT transconductance.[15,19] However, the increased structural disorder of the conjugated polymers often induced by the glycol sidechains impedes electronic charge transport by lowering carrier mobilities $(\mu)$ .[20]
+Therefore, there should be a fine balance in optimizing the transconductance which is the product of the two important parameters, that is $\mu C^$ , in OECT devices based on glycolated polymers.
+Instead of using full OEG sidechains, a short ethyl group spacer in amphipathic sidechains can be used to increase polymer crystallinity and OECT transconductance.[21]
+Other studies with spacers ranging from C3 to C6 groups in n-type and thiophene homopolymers have shown that excessive swelling can be reduced to improve electronic charge transport.[22,23] The alkyl-group spacers have also shown promise in thermoelectric applications, where the Seebeck coefficient is increased without diminishing energetic order.[24]
+Another strategy is tuning the conjugated backbone structure of polymers from homopolymers such as poly(3-hexylthiophene) (P3HT) to donor-acceptor (D-A) type copolymers.[3,15,16,25] Some advantages of using D-A type copolymers include tuneable coplanarity, energetics and intrachain/ interchain properties, which then affects device properties.[26-28] For example, by controlling the electron-rich nature of the donor unit and adding a methoxy group onto thienothiophene, alkoxy benzodithiophene copolymers showed better device stability.[27]
+High OECT performance was also achieved by greater molecular order and delocalization of charge density in DPP copolymers by changing donor moieties.[28]
+These studies have shown great potential to improve OECT performance and stability by tuning the polymer molecular structures, particularly showing promise of alkyl-group spacers in amphipathic sidechains.